preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch-MATLAB/README.md

 Bundle adjustment functions in MATLAB are adapted from the [Kevin Luo's GitHub Repo](https://github.com/kluo8128/cs231_project) and heavily improved.

 # Licensing conditions
-The original implementation of the automatic panaroma stitching by Dr. Matthew Brown was written in C++ and is LICENSED under The University of British Columbia.
+The original implementation of the automatic panaroma stitching by Dr. Matthew Brown was written in C++ and patent licensed under The University of British Columbia.
 This is being programmed and made available to public for academic and research purposes only.
 Please cite the relevant citations as provided in the main file.

 # Acknowledgements
 I express my sincere gratitude to Dr. Matthew Brown for his invaluable time in discussion and who provided clarifications on many questions.
 In addition, I am thankful to all the authors who made their image stitching datasets public.